 Cosmetic surgery case study

-As a consequence of the weight loss, LB was left with excess flesh which the NHS was not prepared to remove by way of an abdominoplasty, also known as a tummy tuck.
-This form of cosmetic surgery improves the appearance of your abdomen and involves removing excess skin and fat, as well as tightening the abdominal muscles.
+As a consequence of the weight loss, LB was left with excess flesh, which the NHS was not prepared to remove by way of an abdominoplasty (‘tummy tuck').
+This form of cosmetic surgery improves the appearance of the abdomen and involves the removal of excess skin and fat, as well as tightening abdominal muscles.

-LB therefore decided to pay for it herself and following extensive research she chose to approach The Hospital Group who had several clinics around the UK and chose to have her surgery carried out at Dolan Park Hospital in Birmingham.
+LB therefore decided to pay for it herself and, following extensive research, she chose to approach The Hospital Group.
+They had several clinics around the UK and LB chose to have her surgery carried out at Dolan Park Hospital in Birmingham.

-LB’s legal team worked hard to pursue her case against The Hospital Group who eventually agreed to pay her some, but not all, of the compensation she was entitled to.
-After two weeks of receiving her payment, The Hospital Group went into administration.
+LB’s legal team worked hard to pursue her case against The Hospital Group who eventually agreed to pay some, but not all, of the compensation she was entitled to.
+Two weeks after receiving her payment, The Hospital Group went into administration.

-LB’s experience highlights the awareness that those contemplating this surgery need to have about checking that cosmetic surgeons and organisations offering cosmetic procedures are properly insured.
-LB did ask The Hospital Group whether they were insured prior to having her surgery but they lied, as in fact their insurance only covered the hospital and employed staff, not contractors.
+LB’s experience highlights the importance of checking that cosmetic surgeons and organisations offering cosmetic procedures are properly insured.
+LB did ask The Hospital Group whether they were insured prior to having her surgery but they lied; their insurance only covered the hospital and employed staff, not contractors.

 Failure to refer for treatment

-Mr M, who had a pre-existing condition affecting blood supply to his extremities, had injured his left little finger in a door.
-He visited the A&E Departments of two hospitals who both sent him away without a referral to a specialist or any treatment.
-As a result of the failure to refer him to treatment, the tip of the finger became gangrenous and was amputated.
+Mr M, who had a pre-existing condition affecting the blood supply to his extremities, injured his left little finger in a door.
+He visited the A&E departments of two hospitals who both sent him away without a referral to a specialist or any treatment.
+As a result of the failure to refer him for treatment, the tip of the finger became gangrenous and was amputated.

 Sara Westwood, formerly of Morgan Jones Pett in Norwich, assisted Mr M in making a claim and he received £7,500 in compensation.

-The client had instructed a firm of solicitors in respect of a claim for injuries he had sustained in a road traffic accident.
-Their handling of his case had been of a poor standard particularly in meeting deadlines.
-Unfortunately missing one such deadline resulted in his case being struck out meaning his case failed and entitled the Defendant to claim their costs from him.
+Our client had instructed a firm of solicitors in respect of a claim for injuries he had sustained in a road traffic accident.
+Their handling of his case had been of a poor standard, particularly when meeting deadlines.
+Unfortunately missing one such deadline resulted in his case being struck out, meaning his case failed and entitled the defendant to claim their costs from him.

 How we can help